ALDIDigitalServices/LeanPublisher/README.md

 Interface | Description
 --- |---
 LeanPublisherEventHandlerPluginInterface | general Lean Publisher event handler interface.
 Needed for communication with the Lean Publisher.
-AldiPublisherStoragePublishPluginInterface | If you want to publish to storage, you need this interface.
+LeanPublisherStoragePublishPluginInterface | If you want to publish to storage, you need this interface.
-AldiPublisherSearchPublishPluginInterface | If you want to publish to search, you need this interface.
+LeanPublisherSearchPublishPluginInterface | If you want to publish to search, you need this interface.

 #### Step 6: Register the EventHandler
 In `src/Pyz/Zed/LeanPublisher/LeanPublisherDependencyProvider.php::getEventHandlerPlugins()`

 ```php